RomanPilyushin/Mind/toefl Speaking.md

 Next, he notes that

 ####
+Root Communication

+All plants need water in order to grow.
+In desert environments, however, water is especially scarce.
+One way that some desert plants attempt to secure an adequate water supply is by maintaining a certain distance between themselves and other plants that might try to compete for the same water They maintain this distance through a process known as root communication.
+That is, the roots of one plant communicate with the roots of another plant in order to control the amount of distance separating them In this way: the communicating plant is able to protect its precious water supply.

+Using the example of the creosote plant from the lecture, explain how root communication helps desert plants to survive.

+####
 Role Distancing

 Throughout our lives, we take on many social roles, such as son or daughter, friend, and parent.
 Roles help us know how to behave and we are generally comfortable in them.
 Sometimes, however：people want to separate themselves from a role they are enacting: they want to show that this role does not represent who they really are.
 When people use their behavior to convey such detachment from a role, they are engaged in role distancing People often use gestures, facial expressions, and tone of voice to distance themselves from roles they are uncomfortable performing